 Credit: Jose Ricardo Morachis at Pexels.com

 Following shaving, some may find ingrown hairs or irritation on the skin.
 Following up with aftershave can help reduce the irritation.
-Further, many aftershave products contain antibacterial agents to prevent your pores from becoming clogged and increasing your risk for breakouts.
+Further, many aftershave products contain antibacterial agents to prevent your pores from becoming clogged and increasing your risk of breakouts.

 Product #5: Moisturizer